 Everyone moving forward in that sport is now tainted.
 It is hard to imagine that people were not aware of what was going on.
 There have been numerous doping scandals apart from this one going back decades.
 It is not wrong to describe the whole elite level of that sport as having a psychopathic culture and nature.
 Despite repeated scandals, nothing appears to change and the cycling industry is in denial and plays innocent.

 In fact it appears everyone adopts better camouflage and moves forward again trying not to get caught and stay one step ahead of the Doping Agencies.
 Whilst the other athletes stay in denial and keep collectively saying “we saw nothing and we did nothing”, then a sceptical public will turn away from watching Tour De France and other events.

 We have seen the damage that business leaders such as Alan Bond and the late Sydney stockbroker Rene Rivkin can do, and who Mr Golis describes as corporate psychopaths.
 He notes that “Corporate psychopaths have a phenomenal desire to win or to make money and the two often go together, of course”.

-The move in business circles towards networking as a key mechanism of meeting potential clients and being an enabler to creating business opportunity is a new hunting ground for these types.
+The move-in business circles towards networking as a key mechanism of meeting potential clients and being an enabler to creating business opportunities is a new hunting ground for these types.
 If one looks you will notice how these personalities show up and tend to dominate and play games within these business networking environments.